 LOL: What a psychopath writes at the end of a post to make out they’re so not bothered.
 Of course, they’re so not bothered they’re foaming at the mouth.

-Luther Blissett: Dupe your enemies by creating a Facebook account shared by multiple users.
+Luther Blissett: Dupe your enemies by creating a Facebook sock puppet account shared by multiple users.
 Those bad guys really won’t have any idea who they’re talking to.
 Effective for six minutes until the mixed writing styles betray you.
+Then you’ll keep denying it until the cows come home.
 Also called the Karen Eliot tactic and the Cipro Clerc ploy.

 Made for Airwolf’s conference: An tradition re-enacted in the lead up to, and at the time of the annual crop circle conference in Devizes.
 It involves every new circle within a six thousand mile radius being dismissed by cynics as made for conference attendees to visit.